TheKingFireS/tiny11builder/README.md

 1. Download Windows 11 22621.1265 from UUPDump or 22621.525 or 25300 from the Microsoft website (<https://www.microsoft.com/software-download/windows11>)
 2. Run get-oscdimg.bat to get original oscdimg.exe.
-Alternative way to get original oscdimg.exe is install Windows ADK from ([Microsoft Windows ADK wiki.](https://learn.microsoft.com/en-us/windows-hardware/get-started/adk-install))
+Alternative way to get original oscdimg.exe is install Windows ADK from [Microsoft Windows ADK wiki.](https://learn.microsoft.com/en-us/windows-hardware/get-started/adk-install) then search osdcimg.exe using Explorer's search.
+Pay attention to architecture name in folder.
 3. Mount the downloaded ISO image using Windows Explorer.
 4. For .1265, run tiny11 creator.bat as administrator.
 For .525 or 25300, use the aptly-named script (also as administrator).
 5. Select the drive letter where the image is mounted (only the letter, no colon (:))